Skip to main content

 Yam Fufu

-Pounded yam forming a sticky dough, alternative to cassava gozo.
+Pounded yam worked into a sticky dough, an alternative to cassava gozo.

 Spinach Stew